 Eligibility requirements for parents include: (1) Borrower is a natural or adoptive parent of a dependent student.
-A stepparent is also eligible to borrow a PLUS Loan if his/her income and assets were required on the student’s FAFSA.
+A stepparent is also eligible to borrow a Direct PLUS Loan if his/her income and assets were required on the student’s FAFSA.
 (2) Borrower is a U.S. citizen, permanent resident, or eligible non-citizen.
 (3) Borrower does not have an adverse credit history.
 (Learn more about Direct PLUS Loan Program .)

 Step One: File a FAFSA